quintans/goSQL/README.md

 Something like this is what you will find in [common.go](test/common/common.go).

-## Usage
-In this chapter I will try to explain the several aspects of the library using a set of examples.
+In the following chapters I will try to explain the several aspects of the library using a set of examples.
 These examples are supported by tables defined in [tables_mysql.sql](test/mysql/tables_mysql.sql), a MySQL database sql script.

-Before diving in to the examples I first describe the table model and how to map the entities.
+I will start first by describing the table model and how to map the entities.

-### Entity Relation Diagram
+## Entity Relation Diagram
 ![ER Diagram](test/er.png)

 Relationships explained: